Floydlang/floyd/docs/floyd_speak_corelibs.md

 Returns a vector of all the files and directories found at the absolute path.

 	struct directory_entry_t {
-		string type	//	"dir" or "file"
+		string type
 		string name
 		string abs_parent_path
 	}

 	[directory_entry_t] get_directory_entries_shallow(string abs_path) impure

+- type: either "file" or "dir".
+- name: name of the leaf directory or file.
+- abs\_parent\_path: the path to the entires parent.

 get_directory_entries_deep() works the same way, but will also traverse each found directory.
 Contents of sub-directories will be also be prefixed by the sub-directory names.
 All path names are relative to the input directory - not absolute to file system.